-While dental veneer treatments are tailored to the individual, the procedure is completed over the course of three sessions but can be as quick as one session.
-However, each of the appointments is relatively short.
+While treatments are tailored to the individual, the procedure is completed over the course of three sessions but can be as quick as one session.
+However, each appointment is relatively short.
 The process involves:

 - Step One – Planning: The first appointment involves diagnosis and preparation for the treatment ahead.
 One of our doctors will complete a full consultation to discuss your goals and examine your mouth to ensure that dental veneers are an appropriate solution.
 This could include taking X-rays and impressions while also considering which type of veneer is best.
 If veneers aren’t the best solution, the doctor will discuss alternatives.

 - Step Two – Preparation: The second appointment is an opportunity for the dentist to prepare your tooth or teeth for the future dental fixture.
 In most cases, the dentist will reshape the tooth surface to create enough space for the veneer.
-The dentists will take impressions and send them to the laboratory to manufacture the veneers.
+The dentists will take impressions and send them to the laboratory for manufacturing.
 Your dentist will place temporary veneers until your permanent ones are ready.
 The manufacturing process will usually take 2-3 weeks.